 **For Burma trainings, see ReligionLink’s Reporting on Islam guide**

-Beyond the
+Beyond the Abrahamic faiths

 There are literally thousands of religions and spiritual practices.
 As journalists, you need to determine what questions to ask and where to get more information.
-Veteran religion will counsel you to start each story with a healthy respect for what you don’t know — that way, you’re more likely to get the details and nuances right.
+Veteran religion reporters will counsel you to start each story with a healthy respect for what you don’t know — that way, you’re more likely to get the details and nuances right.
 Here are some good starting points for gathering information about other religions and belief systems.

 Religion Newswriters Association’s site (RNA.org) includes thousands of links, including an extensive Resource Library, links to religious media, and